Nana-447/react--fully-from-scratch/README.md

   - Access the directory folder (monster rolodex);
   - Run `npm install`;
   - Run `npm start`;

+#### For running "Pure-React" App:
+  - Just double-click on the "index.html" file and check it out your browser;

 ## Want to see the projects running?
 [Monster Rolodex here](https://jvlessa.github.io/React--Zero-To-Mastery/)